Interested in our top 10 AWS security tips?

 In theory, it‘s better to have someone working with you on this before a hacker from the outside world exploits any holes in your AWS infrastructure!

 Whilst you may have the skills in your existing team to perform the pen-test, using someone external to your company removes any possibility of bias in terms of which components of your AWS to focus on.

 When performing your first pen-test, you might be tempted to let your team and various security departments know exactly when the test is to occur.

 If everyone knows the exact time of the test, they may try to prepare in advance so try to resist this!
 In a real-world security breach, a hacker isn‘t going to give your prior notice!

 After your pen-test has been completed by your “hacker” you might have found a few holes but don‘t fret, this is the rationale behind the pen-test.
 It‘s far better to be proactive with this stuff than to be reactive when it happens for real.

 Your “hacker” will provide you with results that may include the following:

-- some suggestions as to how best prevent these risks
+- Some suggestions as to how to best prevent these risks.

 After you‘ve worked through the report and closed out any open vulnerabilities your AWS infrastructure will be even more secure!